Ernest Goes to Camp: Production

-The inception for the film came about when then Disney CEO Michael Eisner and executive Jeffrey Katzenberg were attending the Indianapolis 500 and were impressed with the reception that Jim Varney as Ernest had over Mickey Mouse during a parade.
+The inception for the film came about when then Disney CEO Michael Eisner and executive Jeffrey Katzenberg were attending the Indianapolis 500 and were impressed with the reception that Jim Varney as Ernest P. Worrell had over Mickey Mouse during a parade.
 They set up a meeting with John R. Cherry III and Coke Sams to discuss producing a feature film.
 The duo had already made Dr. Otto and the Riddle of the Gloom Beam, where Ernest only made a cameo, but were happy to accept working with a bigger studio that had Ernest front and center.
 The plot of Ernest being a handyman at a camp was chosen to keep the budget small.

 Varney was reluctant to make the film for fear of being typecast.
 Despite him going on benders leading up to production, he maintained a professional and cordial attitude on set.
 Much of Varney's dialogue was improvised, which Disney was reportedly frustrated with.
-A romance between Ernest and Nurse St. Cloud was cut because Disney didn't find it suitable.
+A romance between Ernest and Nurse St. Cloud (Victoria Racimo) was cut because Disney didn't find it suitable.

 Principal photography took place in Tennessee from September 3 until September 24, 1986.
 About 150 local Boy Scouts were hired as extras.